National Children's Science Congress (NCSC)

 In this exam, a group of two children is formed.
 This group selects a locally specific problem under the focal theme and finds a solution to it.
-This program inculcates the spirit of scientific study and the ability to analyze a problem scientifically.
+This program inculcates the spirit of scientific study and the ability to analyse a problem scientifically.
 This article will cover all aspects of the National Children's Science Congress (NCSC), including an overview, exam dates, eligibility, and recognition for the toppers.

 The objective of the National Children's Science Congress (NCSC) program is to showcase the creativity and innovation of school children by using scientific methods to address local societal problems.